 To use my Wagner FLEXiO paint sprayer to prime the shed, I followed the below steps.

-- Add primer to material cup and fasten the cap.
+- Add primer to the material cup and fasten the cap.

 - Set the spray width control to high

 - The material flow should be 9-10 for a primer since it is a thick material.
 It can be adjusted down or up depending on the primer you use.